L0rentz/2D_Terrain_Generation/README.md

 # 2D-Terrain-Generation
-2D Terrain Generation made with CSFML using perlin noise
+2D Infinite terrain generation made with CSFML using perlin noise
+You can press the [LEFT] or [RIGHT] arrows to side scroll the generation.